DraconDev/go-stripe-ms/README.md

 ---

-**Production Ready:** This microservice has been tested with both mock and real database scenarios, includes comprehensive error handling, and follows Go best practices for production deployment.
+**Production Ready:** This microservice has been tested with both mock and real database scenarios, includes comprehensive error handling, and follows Go best practices for production deployment with Neon DB.